 44. Take advantage of rewards credit cards for free flights and hotels.

 45. Use a free Charles Schwab checking account to get reimbursed for all ATM fees worldwide.
+If you’re not a U.S. citizen, check out these best banks for travelers.

 46. Bring a backup credit card and ATM card just in case, and hide emergency cash stashes throughout your bags.